RobLoach/raylib-chaiscript/README.md

 To integrate *raylib-chaiscript* directly into an existing project, the single header-only file, [raylib.hpp](include/chaiscript/extras/raylib.hpp), is used.
 To add the raylib bindings to your project you will need to...

-1. Include that file in your project:
+1. Include the file in your project:
     ``` c++
     #include "chaiscript/extras/raylib.hpp"
     ```